About Guestlands

 If you sit in the chair you can see many different aspects of the garden from this vantage point and in the background hear the sound of the creek and waterfalls.
 Whilst everyone called Nan ‘Awa’ her full name ‘Ngatiawa’ is a New Zealand Maori word meaning ‘running water’ and most befitting of the location of the chair.

 Jenny & Peter often describe the design as a lifestyle garden.
-You are forced to walk through it to get to the pool or spa and even the cars are parked in the garage that is a good 200 metres from the house.
+You are forced to walk through it to get to the pool or spa and even the cars are parked in the garage that is a good 50 metres from the house.
 Peter often answers those who question why they park their cars so far away “ I love the fact that I have to walk though my garden during the night or day, rain or sunshine, winter summer, spring or autumn, it is always changing and I get to immerse myself in it rather than just look at it from the house”

 Another novelty feature of the property is the Chess Garden with oversized pieces and playing field, often attracting players of all ages and onlookers.
-There is also a wishing well and a rustic timber shack with porch suspended over the dam and complimentary resident ducks and birdlife.
+There is also a wishing well and a rustic timber shack with porch suspended over the dam and complimentary resident ducks and bird-life.

 The garden has wonderful contrasts of light and shade.
-Under plantings of hellebores, classic bergenias , azaleas are interspersed with maples under golden elms and robinias.
+Under plantings of hellebores, classic begonias , azaleas are interspersed with maples under golden elms and robinias.
 New Dawn roses adorn the column walk with Ice Berg and David Austin ‘Graham Thomas’ roses around the pool bordered with hedges.
 Bearded Irises and Louisiana Irises also feature.

 Be sure to check out the album with photos taken of the various stages of construction and growth of the garden over the last 30 years.